reaganhenke/costume-db/costumedb-frontend/README.md

 - [x] create text search results page
 - [x] sanitize search
 - [x] create shared service for text search and theme search
+- [x] create a shared component for displaying costume results
+- [x] add a link to fandom or wherever the image was sourced in costume tile

 - [ ] better mobile responsiveness - opening the menu should freeze scroll and cliking off it should close it. should reset whenever closed.
 - [ ] loading icon
 - [ ] make share costume form
-- [ ] create a shared component for displaying costume results - include a link to fandom or wherever the image was sourced
 - [ ] add google analytics
 - [ ] add privacy policy
 - [ ] add terms of use
 - [ ] fill out credits
 - [ ] add caching for theme results
+- [ ] prevent dropdown part of themes menu from staying open on scroll